tamari92/kf2-tournament/rules.md

 - 4 Maps in round pool
 - Each Captain bans 1 Map, leaving 2 Maps to be played.
 Order to play the maps is determined by a coin toss
 - The team that had the lowest final score in the previous round bans first

+#### 3.3.1d - Penalties
+There are various penalties in place on Map Bans, as follows:
+- If the first team to ban is unavailable or does not respond to the call, **the second team shall choose the map(s) to play**
+- If the first ban is made, but the second team does not make their ban within the grace period, **the first team shall choose the map(s) to play**
+- If both teams fail to make their bans or respond to the call, **the Tournament Directors shall choose the map(s) to play**

+#### 3.3.1e - Equality
+To establish an equally competitive setting, **all teams playing in a given round will be given the same subpool of maps.**

 # Section 4: Registration Process